PE, Sport & Sports Premium

 In addition to these clubs, many tournaments have taken place across the whole of Doncaster, which have involved all year groups.
 Just some of the tournaments involving Saltersgate Juniors include; boys and girls football and cross country.
 Alongside these, every child in school has taken part in a multi skills tournament to test their talents against their peers, whole school cross country trials, Sports Day and Athletics Day.

-After the success of ‘Run to Rio’ in 2015/16, ‘Pole to Pole’ in 2016/17 and last year’s ‘Moscow for a Run’ initiative, I thought we, as a school, should set ourselves another epic challenge!
+After the success of ‘Run to Rio’, ‘Pole to Pole’, 'Moscow for a Run' and last year’s ‘Mile by Mile’ initiative, I thought we, as a school, should set ourselves another epic challenge!

-Our aim will be to run the equivalent distance of… A MARATHON!
+Our aim will be to run to the venue of the Olympic Games...
+TOKYO!

-Every child during each outdoor PE lessons will have the opportunity to run a mile.
+Every child during each PE lesson will have the opportunity to run a mile.
 This will involve three laps of the school perimeter.

 All of the children seem to be thriving on our various running challenges and really enjoying the contests.
 The initiative has certainly built up the children’s resilience, determination and, of course, fitness.